imogengreen/GitHub-API-Access/README.md

 The quickest way to see this visualisation in action is using the data contained in the JSON files within this repository.
 To do this, you must:

-1. Clone the repository into a local directory
+1. Clone the repository into a local directory.
-2. Navigate to that directory
+2. Navigate to that directory.
 3. Either run the shell script _run-server.sh_ or manually enter its contents into your command line, the end result will be the same.
 The contents of this shell script are _python3 -m http.server_.
 4. Navigate to localhost:8000 in your browser.
 5. Voilà!
 Now you have the visualisations up and running.